VU-RASL/InverseKinematicsOptimization/readme.md

 ## But first...
 I have to apologize for some things

 I messed up my previous repository -- what's the word? -- royally.
-It's still available here: <https://github.com/VU-RASL/InverseKinematics> to see some older history...
-It didn't just "appear".
+(Some very weird issues with Git LFS and authentication?)
+It's still available here: <https://github.com/VU-RASL/InverseKinematics>.
+Check it out if you want to see some older history...

 ## Project Description